electrode-io/electrode-native/docs/development/test.md

 To use it you need to hook into your before and after.
 This creates and removes a tempdirectory your the commands run in.

-'@walmart/ern-util-dev' returns an object with the following function
+'ern-util-dev' returns an object with the following function
 ```

 ├── runBefore